webdevsint/mango-v2/README.md

 ```
 And done!

-**Note:** Do not share them to anyone.
-Please **don't change the "KEY" secret** if you have any documents.
+**Note:** Please **don't change the "KEY" secret** if you have any documents.
 Doing so will render those documents undecryptable without the original key.

 ### Creating New Documents: